wp-plugins/bp-profile-search/readme.txt

 == Changelog ==

+= 2.1 =
+* Added the option to show/hide the search form
-= 2.0 =
+* Fixed a bug where no results were found in some installations = 2.0 =
 * Added support for *multiselectbox* and *checkbox* profile fields
 * Added support for % and _ wildcard characters in text searching